Skip to main content

 • What it is: Whether this monitor is being permanently deactivated

-• When true: Company disappeared from registry (404/not found)
+• When true: Company disappeared from register (404/not found)

 • When false: Normal change notification